ButThouMust/otogirisou-en-beta/README.md

 # Features added for patch
 - An English translation I estimate to be 95% complete.
-  - Translated and restored two screens of text that were unused/inaccessible in the original game.
 - A more aesthetically pleasing English font than what was originally in the game.
-  - Bypassing of the font compression scheme, to more easily add/edit characters if needed.
+  - Bypassing of the original game's font compression, to more easily add/edit characters if needed.
-  - Linebreaking logic that, while imperfect, is better suited for English text.
+  - Linebreaking logic that, while imperfect, is better suited for English text and cuts down lots of manual formatting.
-  - Text kerning, both horizontally and vertically.
+  - [Text kerning](https://en.wikipedia.org/wiki/Kerning), both horizontally and vertically.
 - Translation of all important graphics that contain Japanese text.
   - Title screen, credits, menu text, and one certain graphic in the story.
   - There are a few graphics where their Japanese text was left alone because the novel text explains them fine.
+- Restoration of some unused content in the game.
+  - Translated and restored two screens of text, plus another line, that were unused/inaccessible in the original game.
+  - Made an unused graphic in the game viewable, after I discovered it in the game's data.
 - Option to let the player enable or disable honorifics.
   - Normally, I would have left them out altogether, but there is an interesting argument for keeping them in.
   - The original Japanese game has a "game mechanic" where Nami uses a different honorific for you on each playthrough.
 For example, she may start with san but can switch to kun, chan, etc.